Technology

 Chromebook Protection Plan

 All families with students in Grades 1-12 may choose to pay an optional $25 fee per Chromebook for the One2One Protection Plan.
-The One2One Protection Plan covers the cost of the following repairs throughout a single school year:
+The Chromebook Protection Plan covers the cost of the following repairs throughout a single school year:

 -